projectatomic/vagrant-service-manager/README.md

 <a name="acceptance-tests"></a>
 ## Acceptance tests

-The source contains also a set of [Cucumber](https://cucumber.io/) acceptance tests.
+The source also contains a set of [Cucumber](https://cucumber.io/) acceptance tests.
 They can be run via:

     $ bundle exec rake features

+_NOTE_: Only Linux OS is supported at present.

 The tests assume that the ADB and CDK box files are available under _build/boxes/adb-\<provider\>.box_ resp _build/boxes/cdk-\<provider\>.box_.
 You can